mmahareeq/Mini_Projects_React/README.md

 # Mini_Projects_React
-This repository contains two mini projects developed using React: a Memory Game and a Gallery Image App that uses the Pixabay API to fetch images based on user searches.
+Description: This repository contains two mini projects developed using React: a Memory Game and a Gallery Image App that uses the Pixabay API to fetch images based on user searches.

-## Table of Contents
-Memory Game
-Gallery Image App
-Installation
-Usage
-Technologies Used

 # Memory Game
-Description: The Memory Game is a classic card matching game where players need to flip cards to find pairs.
+Description: The Memory Game is a classic card-matching game where players need to flip cards to find pairs.
 It tests memory and concentration skills.

 Features:
 grid size (6 X 6).